Juli2017/SMCTraffic/README.md

 <img src="./img/SanMateoCounty.jpg" />

-Commute traffic for people who live and work in San Mateo County has increased significantly in the past two years, increasing by over 7,000 workers.
+Commute traffic for people who live and work in San Mateo County has increased significantly in the past two years, increasing by over 7,000 workers between 2010 and 2013.

 <img src="./img/SanFranciscoCounty.jpg" />